Erik ten Hag has abandoned his ideals – and it might help United beat City

 It’s why there isn’t too much concern about the visible lack of ideology now.
 There is confidence that will return when sufficient players return, especially Martinez.

 A fair question is whether crucial time has been lost in deepening the ideology.
-A fair point for Sunday, meanwhile, is that this actually might serve United against City.
+A fair point, meanwhile, is that this actually might serve United against City.

 Unless Ten Hag has the team exactly as he wants, it is always going to be a mistake trying to go toe to toe with Guardiola in terms of getting feet on the ball.
 The Catalan’s City are always going to be so dominant you have to adapt around them.
 Otherwise, you risk an evisceration.